whitep4nth3r/theclaw.team/README.md

 This project is open source (MIT) and your contributions are welcome!

+If you discover any issues with the site or would like to request any new features, please submit an issue to the repository,

 ## Getting started

 This is a [Next.js](https://nextjs.org/) project bootstrapped with